Daily Diary

 Martin and Jane, our hosts in Alsager

-Todays mileage: 88.17 miles 26 mph max Another flat day!!
+Todays mileage: 88.17 miles 26 mph max speed Another flat day!!

 Day 7 - 16/9/05 Alsager - Preston